ryankotamraju/Project-Alpaca/README.md

 - Position Management: Holds positions until the z-score reverts to a specified threshold near zero.
 - Risk Management: Implements stop-loss and take-profit rules to mitigate risk.

-# Getting Started
-## Prerequisites
+# Prerequisites
 Python 3.x
 Libraries: pandas, time, alpaca for data collection, analysis, strategy implementation, and trading.

 # Usage
-Run the Algorithm: Use main.py to initialize and execute the trading strategy.
+- Run the Algorithm: Use main.py to initialize and execute the trading strategy.
-Configure Parameters: Edit the script to set trading thresholds, lookback period, and position sizing.
+- Configure Parameters: Edit the script to set trading thresholds, lookback period, and position sizing.

 # Limitations and Assumptions
 - Market Neutral Assumption: Assumes that VOO and QQQ have a long-term mean-reverting relationship.